Manage branch mapping

 3. Browse for the branch mapping you want to use.
 Select the branch mapping and click OK.

-The dialog refreshes to show a table with Source and Target columns and an arrow icon in between.
+The dialog box refreshes to show a table with Source and Target columns and an arrow icon in between.
 By default, the arrow indicates the direction of the merge from source to target.
 You can use the option buttons labeled source and target at the bottom of the Filter tab to reverse the direction of the merge.
 If source is selected, files are merged from source to target.
 If target is selected, files are merged from target to source.
 Changing this selection also switches the direction of the arrow icon as well as the Source and Target columns.

 Important